Samsung/tizen-docs/docs/application/dotnet/guides/location/location.md

 To start the location service:

-1. Create a [Tizen.Location.Locator](https://samsung.github.io/TizenFX/latest/api/Tizen.Location.Locator.html) instance with a specific value for its `LocationType` property before you use the location service.
+1. Create a [Tizen.Location.Locator](/application/dotnet/api/TizenFX/latest/api/Tizen.Location.Locator.html) instance with a specific value for its `LocationType` property before you use the location service.

     In this example, GPS is used as the source of the position data.
-You can use other values of the [Tizen.Location.LocationType](https://samsung.github.io/TizenFX/latest/api/Tizen.Location.LocationType.html) enumeration for hybrid and WPS sources.
+You can use other values of the [Tizen.Location.LocationType](/application/dotnet/api/TizenFX/latest/api/Tizen.Location.LocationType.html) enumeration for hybrid and WPS sources.

-    ```
+    ```csharp
     Tizen.Location.Locator locator;
     locator = new Locator(LocationType.Gps);
     ```